relust/HA-Visual-Voice-Assistant/README.md

 # HA-Visual-Voice-Assistant

 # Introduction

+Ever since voice satellites [were introduced](https://www.home-assistant.io/blog/2023/04/27/year-of-the-voice-chapter-2/#composing-voice-assistants) to [Home Assistant](https://www.home-assistant.io/), people wanted to use good microphones and speakers for this purpose, but this is, yet, a work in progress.
 Through this project I wanted to add to the voice assistant made in Home Assistant a visual image and random personalized responses that are displayed on an android tablet.
-Ever since voice satellites [were introduced](https://www.home-assistant.io/blog/2023/04/27/year-of-the-voice-chapter-2/#composing-voice-assistants) to [Home Assistant](https://www.home-assistant.io/), people wanted to use good microphones and speakers for this purpose, but not many were really available.

-In a valiant attempt to free a Google Nest Mini (2nd generation) from its privacy ignoring overlords, [Justin Alvey](https://github.com/justLV) created [Onju Voice](https://github.com/justLV/onju-voice), a drop-in replacement PCB for the Mini, with an ESP32-S3 at its heart, capable of [some pretty funky stuff](https://twitter.com/justLV/status/1681377298308820992).

 The purpose of this [ESPHome](https://www.esphome.io/) config is to be able to use such a modded Nest Mini as a voice satellite in Home Assistant.
 Here's a small demo:

 https://youtu.be/fuX6IYa79gA